-Pai boasts a laid-back hippie vibe where you can start the morning off with yoga before exploring the rest of Pai at the relaxed pace most small villages seem to have.
+Pai boasts a laid-back hippie vibe where you can start the morning off with yoga, before exploring the rest of the town at the relaxed pace most small villages seem to have.

 Most people’s Pai adventure actually starts in Chiang Mai where they set off on the 128km motorbike ride.
-You’ll have to tackle over 750 twists and turns though before you actually get to Pai.
-The journey is unforgettable, as you pass rolling green hills, surging waterfalls and quaint villages in the distance.
+You’ll have to tackle over 750 twists and turns though before you actually get to Pai, but the journey is unforgettable.
+You’ll get to pass rolling green hills, surging waterfalls and quaint villages in the distance.

 Once you arrive in Pai, you can simply soak up the chilled atmosphere of the place or let the exploring commence.

 This could be hiking Thailand’s answer to the Grand (Pai) Canyon, taking on the Pai river – whether it be whitewater rafting or simply floating along in a rubber ring – or experiencing a taste of Chinese culture at Santichon Village (the food is incredible).